Detection rules schema¶

 "non_cccs" |

-The compliance level is recorded in entity.extra["cccs_compliant"] as one of "strict", "warn", or "non_cccs".
+The compliance outcome is recorded in entity.extra["cccs_compliant"] as "strict", "warn", or "non_cccs".
+Validation warnings and errors are in entity.extra["cccs_warnings"] and entity.extra["cccs_errors"].

 @dataclass